How much are you fundraising for Wilson’s SDR Surgery?

 Where is Wilson having his SDR surgery?

-Wilson will be having the surgery at St. Louis Hospital in Missouri, America.
+Wilson will be having his surgery at Alder Hey Children’s hospital in Liverpool.